Steep Climb In Benzodiazepine Prescribing By Primary Care Doctors

 "That's partly what got us into the opioid epidemic in the first place," Lembke notes.

-"Generally speaking primary care physicians have not received the training that they need to prescribe medications that have such high risk for addiction or overdose," says Starrels.
+"Generally speaking, primary care physicians have not received the training that they need to prescribe medications that have such high risk for addiction or overdose," says Starrels.

 "Primary care doctors," she says, "are the frontline providers.
 "And in many settings, particularly in rural areas, we may be the only providers.
 So we end up needing to treat conditions where specialists may be better trained — like chronic pain, addiction and anxiety."